home-assistant/home-assistant.io/source/_components/climate.mysensors.markdown

 You can use V_HVAC_SPEED to control the Speed setting of the Fan in the HVAC.

-You can use V_TEMP to send the current temperature from the node to HASS.
+You can use V_TEMP to send the current temperature from the node to Home Assistant.

 For more information, visit the [serial api] of MySensors.